Cantwell-Sacred Heart of Mary High School: Founding

-As the flag was raised over the “largest addition to the Archdiocesan school system,” tribute was paid to the teaching qualities of the Christian Brothers who constituted the initial Cantwell faculty.
-The Irish Christian Brothers had long influenced Bishop Cantwell as he attended the Patrician Brothers Monastery National School in Fethard in his early childhood years.
+As the flag was raised over the "largest addition to the Archdiocesan school system," tribute was paid to the teaching qualities of the Christian Brothers who constituted the initial Cantwell faculty.
+The Irish Christian Brothers had long influenced Bishop Cantwell, as he attended the Patrician Brothers Monastery National School in Fethard in his early childhood.

-On-going changes occurred over the years and with the closure of nearby Sacred Heart of Mary High School in 1990, the girls attending that high school were incorporated into Cantwell-Sacred Heart of Mary High School.
+With the closure of nearby Sacred Heart of Mary High School in 1990, the girls attending that high school were incorporated into Cantwell-Sacred Heart of Mary High School.

-1950s thru 1980s
+1950s–1980s

-In 1956, a new building was completed at 441 North Garfield Avenue, and in September, 1957, 450 girls enrolled at the new Sacred Heart of Mary High School.
+In 1956, a new building was completed at 441 North Garfield Avenue.
+In September 1957, 450 girls enrolled at the new Sacred Heart of Mary High School.
 The Sodality of the Blessed Virgin Mary became the focal point of all religious activities.
 In 1961, ground was broken for an 800-seat auditorium, and a chapel was constructed adjacent to the convent.
 Both were completed in 1962.
 Just the chapel and convent remain today, as the rest of the property was sold.

 Under the watchful eyes of the Sacred Heart of Mary sisters, the Catholic boys of Cantwell High came no closer to the girls during school hours than a lingering glance through the chain-link fence.
 "The sisters were very restrictive," recalled an alumnus whose wife attended Sacred Heart of Mary while he was at Cantwell.
 "Though we used to look at the girls from afar, the best we could do was cruise by, (until after school)."

 Consolidation

-Cantwell-Sacred Heart of Mary as an entity began when Sacred Heart of Mary High School, an all girls school administered by the Religious of the Sacred Heart of Mary, and Cantwell High School, an all boys school administered by the Irish Christian Brothers, consolidated into one lay administered coed school in 1991.
+Cantwell-Sacred Heart of Mary as an entity began when Sacred Heart of Mary High School, an all-girls school administered by the Religious of the Sacred Heart of Mary, and Cantwell High School, an all-boys school administered by the Irish Christian Brothers, consolidated into one lay administered coed school in 1991.
 For many, especially the alumni of both schools, the consolidation meant the end of an era.
 Since the merger, enrollment is at about 600 students.
 Located in the Roman Catholic Archdiocese of Los Angeles, CSHM is a coeducational, college preparatory institution.
 The school's spiritual patrons are St. Philip of Jesus, and the Sacred Heart of Mary, Mother of Jesus.
 With the advent of young women moving to the young men's campus, the Cantwell former school motto for the conjoined schools was changed from the Latin for "Act Manfully", "Viriliter Age", to "Act with the Character of Christ", "Age cum Anima Christi".
 The girls all became "Cardinals" and their mascot "Scooter" was laid to rest without ceremony.